Tumbling Machine For Polishing Stones - Everything You Need To Know

 Absolutely, as stones and glass sometimes need days this tumbler is designed for heavy use.

 How do I open and close the barrel?

 The end caps do not screw on but are a snug fit to avoid leakage, they can be eased on and off by simply soaking them in hot water for approximately 2 mins.

-the tumblers that we sell here at Kernowcraft come with a 5 year motor guarantee!
+the tumblers that we sell here at Kernowcraft come with 1 year motor guarantee!
 In the unlikely event of an accident or a fault with your barreling machine motor or if you need to replace any another part of your machine (at a cost) please contact us.
 We can put you on to the UK distributor who will be able to supply you with the new part and, if necessary, talk you through the replacement process on the phone.